 For the last few kilometers a car going in the opposite direction gives us a lift.
 The driver doesn’t even want money, it’s an opportunity to say hello to the museum curator, a neighbour, and pick some ripe apricots from a tree in the courtyard.
 The Paikent museum, a concrete block in the desert with only a few apricot plantations around, turns out to have a surprisingly good collection, well-presented, and the curator is all too happy to show it off to visitors.

-Paikent, which is now on the tentative list for UNESCO World Heritage, was settled from the 4th century BC to the 11th century AD.
+Paikent, which has meanwhile become part of the UNESCO World Heritage, was settled from the 4th century BC to the 11th century AD.
 In its heyday during the Hephtalite and early Arabic period, the 18 ha large city had a citadel with a Zoroastrian fire temple and later a mosque, several residential quarters, and numerous craftshops, even a pharmacy.
 Much of it is still unexcavated, but century-old ceramique fragments litter the desert floor.

 The ruins of Varakhsha

 The next day, one of the taxi drivers we pass in Bukhara offers us a surprisingly good price for an excursion to Varakhsha, another old silk road town we have read about and seen excavated objects from.
 We agree to meet him later in the afternoon to avoid the midday heat.
 When we set off he asks whether he could bring his wife: she would be interested.